raspberrypilearning/bike-gloves/en/step_3.md

 --- task ---

-Add the LED to the back of the glove and bend the legs up to secure it and make the sharp edges are away from your hand.
+Add the LED to the back of the glove and bend the legs up to secure it.

+Make the sharp edges are away from your hand.
+You can trim the legs with snippers.

 ![LED added to glove](images/circuit_5.jpeg)